To file a report, contact the Desk by:

 - The names of the individuals involved in these facts.

-We welcome every bit of whistleblower information you can provide, as seemingly insignificant details may give us valuable clues of potential wrongdoing.
+We welcome every bit of integrity information you can provide, as seemingly insignificant details may give us valuable clues of potential wrongdoing.
 We do not expect you to provide conclusive evidence about the suspected wrongdoing.

 We register your contact details

-The DNB Whistleblowing Desk will register your name and contact details when you file a report, as they are important in case we decide to perform a follow-up examination.
+The DNB Integrity Reporting Desk will register your name and contact details when you file a report, as they are important in case we decide to perform a follow-up examination.
 We will treat your personal data confidentially, unless we are under a statutory obligation to disclose them, in which case we will inform you in advance.
 In spite of our confidential treatment, it cannot be excluded that an institution traces you once it becomes aware that a report of potential wrongdoing has been filed.

-You may also file your whistleblower report anonymously, provided you substantiate it with supporting evidence sufficient to form a basis for our follow-up examination.
+You may also file your integrity report anonymously, provided you substantiate it with supporting evidence sufficient to form a basis for our follow-up examination.
 Please keep in mind that anonymous reports may also be traced back to you.
 For more information about filing a report anonymously and your legal position when you report an instance of wrongdoing, check.
 You can directly file an anonymous report to the police through the website of Meld Misdaad Anoniem.